RosencrantzArt/annaquiz/README.md

 Continuous Support: While the application may restrict certain functions after the time limit, support for answering user queries remains available indefinitely.

 ## Learnings
+Developing the Bull & Bear Quiz taught me valuable lessons about project management and coding practices.
+Initially, I rushed into coding without adequate planning, leading to unnecessary revisions and delays.
+This experience emphasized the importance of thorough project planning to avoid scope creep.

+I also recognized the significance of commenting and documenting my code early in the development process.
+This oversight made debugging and maintenance more difficult than expected.
+Going forward, I'll integrate commenting as a standard part of my coding routine to improve code readability and maintainability.

+JavaScript posed particular challenges in understanding logic, despite using a mix of LMS resources and YouTube tutorials in my native language.
+This highlighted the need for a deeper understanding of JavaScript fundamentals and the importance of dedicating time to study and practice.

+Lastly, the project underscored the value of proactive self-learning and resource utilization.
+While external resources were helpful, I learned the importance of independently exploring topics and tailoring my learning path to meet my specific needs.

+Overall, this project has been a catalyst for improving my project management skills, coding practices, and JavaScript proficiency, equipping me better for future projects.

 ## Contributing